grvcoelho/css-styleguide/README.md

 ### Modifiers

-Syntax: `componentName--modifierName`
+Syntax: `component-name--modifier-name`

 A component modifier is a class that modifies the presentation of the base component in some form.
-Modifier names must be written in camel case and be separated from the component name by two hyphens.
+Modifier names must be written in kebab case and be separated from the component name by two hyphens.
 The class should be included in the HTML _in addition_ to the base component class.

 ```sass
 .btn {